Behavior Trees and State Machines in Robotics Applications: Language Implementation (RQ2)

 \subsubsection{Syntax and Visualization}

-\smach and \flexbe have their own notation, different from the UML standard in \cref{fig:smsyntax}. \smach uses an ellipse shape for states and a double-frame ellipse shape for nested machines, and \flexbe uses rectangle shapes. \flexbe uses a dedicated notation for initial and final states like UML, while \smach does not. \Cref{fig:smexmsmach} shows a state-machines example using the smach\_viewer syntax. \bchg{Events are called outcomes in \smach and \flexbe. \smach distinguishes between a container outcome and a state outcome in the visual syntax.
+\smach and \flexbe have their own notation, different from the UML standard in \cref{fig:smsyntax}. \smach uses an ellipse shape for states and a double-frame ellipse shape for nested machines, and \flexbe uses rectangle shapes. \flexbe uses a dedicated notation for initial and final states like UML, while \smach does not. \Cref{fig:smexmsmach} shows a state-machine example using the smach\_viewer syntax. \bchg{Events are called outcomes in \smach and \flexbe. \smach distinguishes between a container outcome and a state outcome in the visual syntax.
 The outcome of a state that caused a transition (triggering event) is represented on the transitioning arrow.
-While the outcome of a container, like the \lstinline!Interator_10_attempts! in \cref{fig:smexmsmach}, are represented explicitly as red ellipses, which look like states.
+The outcome of a container, like the \lstinline!Interator_10_attempts! in \cref{fig:smexmsmach}, is represented explicitly as a red ellipse, which looks like a state.
 This deviates from the typical state-machine syntax.}

 The two languages are used differently for constructing the state-machine model. \flexbe mixes graphical and textual syntax.
 The graphical syntax is constructed using the FlexBE App (\flexbe graphical GUI) in a drag-and-drop manner, then an interpreter generates the textual syntax as Python code.
 The generated code represents the model structure, and certain parts of it can be edited to provide flexibility to developers.
 For each state, a stub is auto-generated for class methods consisting of basic functions, e.g., a constructor, execution function, and so on.
 Developers are expected to complete the auto-generated stubs for states in Python code.
-Meanwhile, \smach users construct the model abstract syntax directly in a text editor in Python.
+Meanwhile, \smach users construct the model's abstract syntax directly in a text editor in Python.